Written by Jennifer Ludden, Neela Banerjee, Lauren Sommer, Nathan Rott, Rebecca Hersher and Dan Charles

 Climate change is having an ever greater impact on our lives, not just through extreme weather disasters but also in slowly creeping temperatures and wildly variable weather patterns that hurt agriculture, human health, infrastructure, livelihoods and economies.
 Journalists should be drawing those connections to help the public understand what’s at stake.

-Many are drawn from the latest National Climate Assessment, the gold standard for U.S. climate data until the next such report in 2022.
+Many are drawn from the most recent National Climate Assessment, the gold standard for U.S. climate data.
 If you want to go deeper, there are chapters by topic and region.
 And the first and last sentences of the report’s overview are a succinct snapshot of where things stand:

 Earth’s climate is now changing faster than at any point in the history of modern civilization, primarily as a result of human activities … While Americans are responding in ways that can bolster resilience and improve livelihoods, neither global efforts to mitigate the causes of climate change nor regional efforts to adapt to the impacts currently approach the scales needed to avoid substantial damages to the U.S. economy, environment, and human health and well-being over the coming decades.

 - The average global temperature has already increased about 2 degrees Fahrenheit (a little more than 1 degree Celsius) compared to pre-industrial times.

 - Global warming is accelerating.
 It is caused by greenhouse gas emissions from human activities.